molgrum/cspree/README.md

 ## Differences from KTX

 ### Server side
+- GUI menu system using your movement keys as arrow keys.
 - Built for FTESV.
-Unfortunately MVDSV cannot be supported due to technicalities but if the MVDSV team would like to cooperate we will gladly code support for it.
+Unfortunately MVDSV cannot be supported due to major usages of FTE extensions.
+There is no plan to support it.
 - Written (almost entirely) from scratch in QuakeC.
-- Server side "antilag" which works better and more precise than MVDSV.
+- Server side "antilag" which is client independent.
 - Frikbot support built in.
 This is mostly for testing purposes but we would really like to improve this AI logic with someone who is wiling to help us.
-- Statistics are saved when you play making a history of kills and deaths using your nickname as identifier across disconnects.
+- Statistics are saved when you play making a history of kills and deaths using your GUID as identifier across disconnects.
 - Practice mode is redundant, all doors trigger etc are reset on match start.
 - Server cvar key system to configure the mod, very customizable in itself with keys for almost anything.
 - Rulemaker system, whoever connects first gets to set the rules of the game to be played.
 This status is preserved across map changes as well.